University of Edinburgh data protection policy

 This section will set out the main requirements for compliance.

-All users of personal data within the University must ensure that personal data are always held securely and are not disclosed to any unauthorised third party either accidentally, negligently or intentionally.
+All users of personal data within the University must ensure that personal data is always held securely and not disclosed to any unauthorised third party either accidentally, negligently or intentionally.
 The Information Security Policy, the Policy on Taking Sensitive Information and Personal Data outside the Secure Computing Environment and the Computing Regulations must be read in conjunction with this Data Protection Policy.